aws-samples/aws-terraform-pipeline/README.md

 # aws-terraform-pipeline

 This Terraform module will create a pipeline to deploy Terraform.
-It can deploy resources to the same AWS account, or another AWS account.
+It can deploy resources to the same AWS account, or another AWS account using a cross-account role.

 It could be used to:
-- validate code and resources
+- validate code and resources before deployment
 - ensure resources are configured securely
 - introduce a manual approval step to your deployment process